 At the end of the day, water-resistant or waterproof, it all depends on what you are going to use your audio device for.

 The same applies when looking at dust protection too.
-If you want an audio product that can be used in most environments you are going to encounter, then go for a device with a higher rating for dust and water.
+If you want an audio product that can be used in most environments, then go for a device with a higher rating for dust and water.

-Lastly, any product that has a rating lower than IPX7 may also have an unpredictable time level of protection from water, as you can see from the chart, that the testing times that are carried out are quite short.
+Lastly, any product that has a rating lower than IPX7 may also have an unpredictable time level of protection from water, as you can see from the chart, the testing times that are carried out are quite short.